jlevy/kash/README.md

 Kash (“Knowledge Agent SHell”) is an experiment in making software tasks more modular, exploratory, and flexible using Python and current AI tools.

-It's a little rough still but it's what I've found is a better way to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.
+It's new and still has some rough edges, but it's working well enough it is feeling quite powerful.
+I now use it routinely to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.

 You can use Kash as an **interactive, AI-native command-line** shell for practical knowledge tasks.
 It's also **a Python library** that lets you convert a simple Python